AssemblyScript/website/src/concepts.md

 #### Targeting WASI

-AssemblyScript has experimental support for WASI hosts, which can be targeted by adding `import "wasi"` to the entry file.
-Doing so will install WASI-aware implementations of `abort`, `trace` and `seed` for example.
+AssemblyScript has experimental support for WASI, which can be targeted by adding `import "wasi"` to the entry file.
+Doing so will install WASI-aware implementations of `abort`, `trace` and `seed` for example, but will require a polyfill on the Web.

 The following additional options may be useful depending on the kind of WASI module to create: